uq-seven-up/neverland/README.md

 * Get the lastest changes from the team: `git pull`
 * Build any changes to common packages: `./build.sh`
 * Start the local mongo db docker container: `./start_mongo.sh`
-* Start the server:
+* In a new terminal start the server:
   `cd ./packages/server`
   `yarn dev`
-* Start the mobile client:
+* In a new terminal start the mobile client:
   `cd ./packages/client-mobile`
   `yarn start`
-* Start the screen application:
+* In a new terminal start the screen application:
   `cd ./packages/client-screen`
   `yarn start`
 * The application should now be running.